 PBW is safe for use on stainless steel.
 PBW is a percarbonate-based cleaner, meaning it will not cause corrosion like bleach can.

 It’s a common misconception that stainless steel is incapable of rusting.
 Stainless steel resists rusting through passivation, a chemical treatment that provides a protective oxide layer.
-One way to passivate a new stainless steel brew kettle is to clean with PBW and then sanitize with Star San or SaniClean to create that oxide layer.
+One way to passivate a new stainless steel brew kettle is to clean with PBW and then sanitize with

 Is PBW safe on copper?